roshnet/roshnet.github.io/_posts/2019-08-12-unmess-git.markdown

 Using version control is relatively easy, but it can get real fucked up when you go off the general routine.

-Here, I surmise you know something about how things work in version control systems.
+So, I surmise you know some things about how things work in version control systems.

-So, below with good intentions, I mention some git issues I've ran into, and what measures I've taken to solve them.
+So, below with good intentions, I mention some git pitfalls I've ran into, and what measures I've taken to solve them.
-Of course there can be a lot more to this list, but it might come in handy.
+Of course there can be a lot more to this list, but this might come in handy.

 <br>